MKPLKN/peer-pass/README.md

 # PeerPass

 PeerPass – your digital life manager.
 Pure P2P, everything is encrypted by default.
 Full control in your hands, no more data breaches.
+The goal is to be an alternative to well-known password managers like [LastPass](https://www.cybersecuritydive.com/news/lastpass-cyberattack-timeline/643958/) and [1Password](https://www.cybersecuritydive.com/news/1password-okta-breach/697636/) (**both have breached**).
+The main difference is that this is FOSS (Free and Open Source Software) and peer-to-peer, meaning **you** own your data.
+No compromises, no middlemen, no servers—just you and your key pair.

 Built using P2P building blocks by [Holepunch](https://docs.pears.com/) - Developed and deployed on [Pear runtime](https://docs.pears.com/)